stenglein-lab/viral_variant_caller/README.md

 #### Conda environment

 The pipeline can also use an all-in-one conda environment.
 This requires conda to be installed on your computer.
+You should only use conda if Singularity is not an option.
+The issue is that you can run into problems with R using packages from a user-installed library location instead of packages in the conda environment.
+See [here](https://github.com/conda-forge/r-base-feedstock/issues/37) for more info.
+So use singularity if possible.

 To test if conda is installed, run:

 ```
 conda -V